tarantool/graphqlide/README.md

 Useful commands:

-- `npm run build - builds production project`
+- `npm run build - to build production module`
 - `npm run start - run application without need to integrate it into Tarantool Cartridge App.
 Useful for development purposes`
-- `npm run build-rock - builds production project and bundles it into rock`
+- `npm run build-rock - builds production module and bundles it into rock`